For their own safety, as well as the safety of their owners, dogs should wear a harness when they are being walked.

-You also need to ensure that their new harness cannot cause your dog any neck injuries when they are pulled back.
-To help you choose the right one, we are going to review 5 of the best escape proof dog harness.
+We recommend that you make sure your dog's new harness won't cause it neck injuries when you pull it pulled back.
+To help you choose the right harness for your pup we are going to review five of the best escape proof dog harnesses currently on the market.

-This looks and works differently from the other escape proof harnesses we will look at, but that does not mean it is any less effective.
-This harness has very positive reviews from hundreds of dog owners, especially in respect to how well it helps them to keep their dog from pulling.
+This looks and works differently than the other escape proof harnesses we'll look at but that doesn't mean it is any less effective.
+This harness has very positive reviews from hundreds of dog owners, especially in respect to how well it helps them keep their dog from pulling too hard.

-Dogs come in all shapes and sizes, and one of the most important aspects of using any harness is getting it to fit your dog properly.
-Because of how it has been designed, this harness can be adjusted to fit not only any size of dog, but any shape, too.
-This means if your dog is skinny, fat, or somewhere in between, this harness will fit.
+Dogs come in all shapes and sizes and one of the most important aspects of using any harness is getting the right fit for your dog.
+Because of how the Harness Lead Escape Resistant Dog Harness has been designed, it can be adjusted to fit not only any size of dog, but any shape, too.
+This means if your dog is skinny, fat, or somewhere in between, this harness will fit well.

-Whilst being able to fit properly makes a harness comfortable for your dog, there are other ways this is achieved, like with this harness that is a soft textured material.
-Hard or coarse textures can cause chafing, which can create irritation on your dog’s skin.
+Whilst being able to fit properly makes a harness comfortable for your dog, the Harness Lead Escape Resistant Harness is made of soft textured material which is also comfortable for dogs.
+Hard or coarse textures can cause chafing which can create irritation on your dog’s skin.

 One of the top benefits of this harness is its ability to help stop your dog from pulling.
-If your dog tries to pull, the harness will tighten around its torso.
+If your dog tries to pull, the harness will tighten around its torso (instead of its neck).
 The dog will sense this and back off.
-The tightening is not harmful in any way, and it is much safer than a neck collar, or choke chain.
+The tightening is not harmful in any way and it is much safer than a neck collar, or choke chain.
 With a tensile strength of 3700 lbs., no dog should be able to snap it either.

 The tightening effect is very effective at preventing dogs from escaping whilst they are being walked.
-It is very difficult for them to wriggle out the harness, so once they realize this they may even stop trying.
+It is very difficult for dogs to wriggle out of the harness.

-This is an ideal escape proof harness for training puppies, and dogs who need training, plus it is extremely comfortable for your dog to wear whilst walking.
-This is because the materials used to make the harness, are not only soft, but breathable too.
+This is an ideal escape proof dog harness for training puppies and any dog that needs training, plus it is extremely comfortable for your dog to wear while being walked.
+This is because the materials used to make the harness are not only soft but breathable too.

-The material is also very lightweight, and perhaps more importantly, it has breathable mesh on the inside.
+The material lightweight and perhaps more importantly, it has breathable mesh on the inside.
 This helps to reduce heat from building up close to your dog's skin and negates any danger of them overheating and the problems that can cause.